chorinator/probable-garbanzo/README.md

 You are being asked to implement a Web API that lets you manage an archive that stores notable quotations.
 At minimum, you will need to be able to perform basic CRUD (Create, Read, Update, Delete) operations on Quotes.

-However the main problem is that you've also received a requirement that you need to also provide an additional route that will find the number of pairs of Quotes in your archive that will fit into a text field of a given length.
+However, the main problem is that you've also received a requirement that you need to also provide an additional route that will find the number of pairs of Quotes in your archive that will fit into a text field of a given length.
 More formally,

 Input: A numeric value representing a length of characters in a string Expected result: The total number of unique pairs of Quotes in your archive that satisfy the following condition: